samin-bjit/devsecops-in-aws/README.md

 Create an access key for aws command line interface.
 Download the access key after generation and save it in a safe place because the secret key can't be obtained later.

-**Step 7:** Use the access key and secret access kye to configure the AWS CLI.
+**Step 7:** Use the access key and secret access key to configure the AWS CLI.
 The configuration should look like the image below.

 ![aws-cli-configuration.png](assets/aws-cli-configuration.png)